OptMerge: Unifying Multimodal LLM Capabilities and Modalities via Model Merging: Rethinking Model Merging

-\textbf{Sparsification-based methods:} \textbf{Ties-Merging}~\cite{yadav2023ties} combines steps like trimming, parameter sign determination, and disjoint merging to produce a merged task vector $\boldsymbol{\tau}_m$.
-The final model is defined as \(\boldsymbol{\theta}_m = \boldsymbol{\theta_0} + \lambda \boldsymbol{\tau}_m\), where \(\lambda\) is tuned using the validation set. \textbf{DARE}~\cite{yu2024language} randomly drops redundant task vectors and rescales the remaining ones to mitigate parameter interference.
+\textbf{Sparsification-based methods:} \textbf{Ties-Merging}~\citep{yadav2023ties} combines steps like trimming, parameter sign determination, and disjoint merging to produce the $\boldsymbol{\tau}_m$.
+The final model is defined as \(\boldsymbol{\theta}_m = \boldsymbol{\theta_0} + \lambda \boldsymbol{\tau}_m\), where \(\lambda\) is tuned using the validation set. \textbf{DARE}~\citep{yu2024language} randomly drops redundant task vectors and rescales the remaining ones to mitigate parameter interference.

-\textbf{SVD-based methods:} \textbf{TSV Merging}~\cite{gargiulo2024task} quantifies task-specific feature overlap in weight space by measuring the singular task interference of $\boldsymbol{\tau}_i$.
-It then reduces task interference through decorrelation, which is mathematically formulated as an orthogonal Procrustes problem.
-The method seeks orthogonal matrices $V_{\bot}$ and $U_{\bot}$ to reconstruct the parameters of the merged model. \textbf{Iso-C}~\cite{marczak2025no} proposes an isotropic merging framework that flattens the singular value spectrum of task matrices, and enhances alignment between singular components of task-specific and merged matrices.
+\textbf{SVD-based methods:} \textbf{TSV Merging}~\citep{gargiulo2024task} quantifies task-specific feature overlap in weight space by measuring the singular task interference of $\boldsymbol{\tau}_i$.
+It then reduces task interference through decorrelation.
+The method seeks orthogonal matrices $V_{\bot}$ and $U_{\bot}$ to reconstruct the parameters of the merged model. \textbf{Iso-C}~\citep{marczak2025no} proposes an isotropic merging framework that flattens the singular value spectrum of task matrices, and enhances alignment between singular components of task-specific and merged matrices.